-The rights of a beneficiary depend on the type of interest they have in the trust however all beneficiaries are entitled to certain information such as a copy of the trust deed.
-If you do not have a copy of the trust deed you can request one from the trustees.
-If a beneficiary or a group of beneficiaries are absolutely entitled they may be able to compel the trustees to take certain actions such as retiring or making payments.
+The rights of a beneficiary vary and depend on the type of interest they have in the trust, having said this, all beneficiaries are entitled to certain information, such as a copy of the trust deed (if you do not have a copy of the trust deed you can request one from the trustees).
+If a beneficiary or a group of beneficiaries are absolutely entitled, they may be able to compel the trustees to take certain actions, such as retiring or making payments.

-Trusts are set up for the benefit of people known as beneficiaries.
-A beneficiary could have many different types of interest in a trust.
-When advising beneficiaries it is first necessary to establish what their interest is and what other interests are also granted under the trust.
+Trusts are always set up for the benefit of people known as beneficiaries, who could have many different types of interest in a trust.
+When advising beneficiaries, it’s first necessary to establish what their interest is, as well as what other interests are also granted under the trust.

-To be able to do this a copy of the trust deed is essential and as such, all beneficiaries are able to request a copy of the trust document, this could be a specific settlement deed or, in the case of a trust where somebody has died, their Will.
-There is no absolute right to disclosure but there is a legitimate expectation to have the document provided.
+In order to do this, a copy of the trust deed is essential and as such, all beneficiaries are able to request a copy of the trust document, this could be a specific settlement deed or, in the case of a trust where somebody has died, their Will.
+There is no absolute right to disclosure, but there is a legitimate expectation to have the document provided.

 Information and copy documents

-When considering a request for information from a beneficiary the trustees have to consider whether that beneficiary has a real prospect of benefiting from the trust.
-If the beneficiary has an immediate right, for example, a right to income for life, then they have an expectation that they will benefit, whereas a discretionary beneficiary may not ever benefit from a trust.
+When considering a request for information from a beneficiary, the trustees have to carefully consider whether or not that beneficiary has a real prospect of benefiting from the trust.
+If the beneficiary has an immediate right (for example, a right to income for life), then they have an expectation that they will benefit, whereas a discretionary beneficiary may not ever benefit from a trust at all.

-In addition to the trust deed itself there is a reasonable expectation that the following should be released to a beneficiary unless there is a justifiable reason not to do so:
+In addition to the trust deed itself, there is also a reasonable expectation that the following should be released to a beneficiary, unless there is a justifiable reason not to do so: